Chart Color Schemes

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-The suburb of Lugarno has a higher income level than the national average, according to the latest Australian Taxation Office data aggregated by AreaSearch for the financial year 2023.
-The median income among taxpayers in Lugarno is $55,817, with an average income of $74,022.
-These figures compare to those for Greater Sydney, which are $60,817 and $83,003 respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates suggest the median income would be approximately $60,762 and the average income $80,580 by September 2025.
-Census data indicates that Lugarno's household incomes rank at the 94th percentile with a weekly figure of $2,721.
-Income distribution shows that 30.4% of the population (1,780 individuals) fall within the $4000+ income range, differing from regional patterns where the $1,500 - $2,999 range dominates with 30.9%.
-The substantial proportion of high earners, at 45.3% above $3,000 per week, suggests strong economic capacity throughout Lugarno.
-After housing costs, residents retain 87.2% of their income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 9th decile.
+Lugarno's suburb income level is higher than average nationally according to latest ATO data aggregated by AreaSearch for financial year ending June 2023.
+Lugarno's median income among taxpayers is $55,817 and the average income stands at $74,022, compared to Greater Sydney's figures of $60,817 and $83,003 respectively.
+Based on Wage Price Index growth of 8.86% since financial year ending June 2023, current estimates would be approximately $60,762 (median) and $80,580 (average) as of September 2025.
+Census data reveals household incomes rank exceptionally at the 94th percentile ($2,721 weekly).
+Looking at income distribution, 30.4% of the population (1,780 individuals) fall within the $4000+ income range, differing from patterns across regional levels where $1,500 - 2,999 dominates with 30.9%.
+The substantial proportion of high earners (45.3% above $3,000/week) indicates strong economic capacity throughout Lugarno.
+After housing costs, residents retain 87.2% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income